 GEO6027 Dissertation (60 Credits)

 A substantial, planned programme of research that develops to a high level: personal, generic skills; research skills; and specialist knowledge and understanding of a selected subject area.
-The Dissertation is prepared under the individual guidance and supervision of a member of staff in Geography or Town and Regional Planning.
-You will have the opportunity to nominate a member of staff whom you wish to supervise your study
+The Dissertation is prepared under the individual guidance and supervision of a member of staff in Geography or Urban Studies and Planning.
+You will have the opportunity to nominate a member of staff whom you wish to supervise your study.

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of changes the University will consult and inform students in good time and will take reasonable steps to minimise disruption.